Trina Robinson: Reception

 In 2021, Silver stated that Mikayla "has been wowing audiences since 2019."
 Cushman said "I’ve sung this young actress’ praise several times and still hope to see her up for a Daytime Emmy."
 Smith said the actress "has won hearts for her tender portrayal."
 Smith added that if not for Mikayla, "Trina could have easily been a one-note character."
 Soap Opera Digest praised the dynamic between Mikayla and Kerr as Trina confronted Portia about her affair.

+In 2023, Charlie Mason from Soaps She Knows placed Trina and Spencer as a shared entry (at #39 and #38) on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "Yes, these two lovebirds have to share an entry.
+How could they not?
+From the moment Nikolas Cassadine and Courtney Matthews’ son was reintroduced as a brooding young man, we’ve been all about his ultimate pairing with beleaguered heroine Trina."